 The Court also clarified that the implementation of international agreements relating to civil and commercial matters to which the UAE is part of are not automatically part of DIFC Law.
 This is an important development with wide-ranging implications for the source and content of DIFC Law, as well as for the enforcement of DIFC-seated arbitrations.

-Few weeks earlier, on May 9, Meysan Partners in association with Gibson Dunn obtained a similar judgment ordered by the DIFC Court dismissing Korek Telecom Company LLC’s (“Korek”) appeal to set aside the order for alternative service of the Modern Global Company for General Trading of Equipment, Supplier for Construction and Real Estate WLL (“Modern Global”) award.
+Few weeks earlier, on May 9, Meysan in association with Gibson Dunn obtained a similar judgment ordered by the DIFC Court dismissing Korek Telecom Company LLC’s (“Korek”) appeal to set aside the order for alternative service of the Modern Global Company for General Trading of Equipment, Supplier for Construction and Real Estate WLL (“Modern Global”) award.
 This appeal included the service of documents relating to proceedings brought in the DIFC Courts by Modern Global against Korek relating to the enforcement of an arbitral award made in favor of Modern Global and against Korek.
 The latter had contended that even though it received copies of the relevant court documents, they were not in accordance with the procedures specified in the Riyadh Convention.
 At first instance, the Judge concluded that the Convention was not part of DIFC Law to be applied by the Court and therefore, dismissed Korek’s appeal to set aside the order for alternative service.

 What Happened in Pearl Petroleum?